 Federal investigators have been probing Massey operations since the April 2010 disaster at UBB.
 An MSHA investigation released last year found that flagrant safety violations contributed to a massive coal dust explosion that killed the miners.

 Former UBB Mine Superintendent Gary May and the former head of security at the mine, Hughie Elbert Stover, have both been convicted of charges stemming from the disaster.
-A former UBB worker, Thomas Harrah, has also plead guilty to lying about being a foreman when he acted as one at UBB.
+A former UBB worker, Thomas Harrah, has also pleaded guilty to lying about being a foreman when he acted as one at UBB.

 A judge has denied a motion to delay the sentencing of Gary May, a former superintendent of the Upper Big Branch (UBB) mine, so the January 17th sentencing will go on as planned.
 U.S. District Judge Irene Berger denied prosecutors’ request for a postponement, saying they’d failed to “state good cause.”
 Gary May pleaded guilty to a conspiracy charge in March.